1587/speaking-exam/00-part2.md

 ```
 The picture is taken in a chemistry lab.
 There are 6 people in this picture.
 On the right side, two women are looking at a book and talking.
 One is standing and one is sitting.
-In the middle of the picture, two women are talking about something,
-and another woman is reading the book alone.
+In the middle, two women are talking about something, and another woman is reading a book.
 On the left side, a woman in black is doing something
 we also can see many Lab tools in the background.
-They are all busy.
+(They are all busy.)
 ```